top of page

 Eligibility Requirements

-1. Applicants must be a resident of a country in Southeast Asia (Brunei, Burma (Myanmar), Cambodia, Timor-Leste, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam).
-Young filmmakers in underrepresented, indigenous, rural, and climate change-affected communities are encouraged to apply.
+1. Applicants must be a resident of a Southeast Asian country (Brunei, Burma (Myanmar), Cambodia, Timor-Leste, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam).

 2. Applicants who apply to this program must be a director and/or a producer of the film.